alphagov/paas-tech-docs/source/documentation/deploying_services/sqs.md

 cf delete-service SERVICE_NAME
 ```

-It can take between 1 and 5 minuites to delete the service instance.
+It can take between 1 and 5 minutes to delete the service instance.
 To check
 its progress, run:

 ```